TNRIS/tnris.org/content/markdown/education/teachers.md

 mainimage: https://tnris-org-static.s3.amazonaws.com/images/rovers1.jpg
 ---

-TNRIS has many maps and data resources available to the public at no charge from our website that can be incorporated into teacher's lesson plans for all levels.
-In addition to these resources, we are able to give tours on a limited basis to students and their educators.
+<p class="lead">TNRIS has many maps and data resources available to the public at no charge from our website that can be incorporated into teacher's lesson plans for all levels.
+In addition to these resources, we are able to give tours on a limited basis to students and their educators.</p>

 ## Map Collections